W-nn/alx-system_engineering-devops/0x02-shell_redirections/README.md

-To display the content of the /etc/passwd file
+To display the content of /etc/passwd and /etc/hosts